jakubvanko/commoncore/frontend/docs/03_configuration.md

 ## Items
 All items used in the given CommonCore plugin have to be specified in the item section of the configuration.
-Every item has its own unique item identifier that is used throught the rest of the configuration.
+Every item has its own unique item identifier that is used throughout the rest of the configuration.
 The item identifier is the upper-most key and consists of a sequence of characters.

 Once the item identifier has been specified, you can optionally define other properties of the ItemStack.
 The property "material" is the only mandatory property.
 If you do not want to define a given property, simply do not write (or remove) it in your configuration.